vanashreecm/Super-Store-Sales-Dashboard/README.md

 ### 📊 Charts and Visuals Breakdown

 - **Sales by Region (Pie Chart):** Highlights the distribution of sales across four regions—South, Central, East, and West.
-The West leads with the highest contribution, followed by East, Central, and South.
+The West leads with the highest contribution, followed by the East, Central, and South.
 This provides clarity on geographical opportunities for scaling operations.

 - **Sales by Segment (Pie Chart):** Shows that the Consumer segment generates the most revenue, followed by Corporate and Home Office.
 This helps in tailoring marketing and sales strategies for each customer group.